 St. Louis Swollen Gum Treatment

-Dr. Scott Schlueter specializes in the treatment of swollen gums.
+Dr. Schlueter and Dr. Boszko specialize in the treatment of swollen gums.
 When patients come to Schlueter Periodontics and Implants for a consultation, we help them discover the most appropriate treatment for their unique condition.

 What are Receding Gums?

 Receding gums are one of the warning signs of periodontal disease.
 Other symptoms of periodontal disease include bleeding and puffy gums.
 Receding gums occur when the gums and the bone in the mouth begin to move away from the tooth.
 This can cause long-term problems and without treatment, tooth loss may be imminent.